Texas Layoffs and Plant Closings: Your Rights Under the WARN Act

 WARN Exceptions

 • Faltering company.
-Shorter notice is allowed if the company was actively seeking business or money that would have allowed it to postpone or avoid the plant closing altogether, and it reasonably believed, in good faith, that giving 60 days' notice would have precluded it from obtaining the necessary business or money.
-(This exception applies only to plant closings, not mass layoffs.)
+Shorter notice is allowed if the company was actively seeking business or financing that could have avoided the closing and reasonably believed that giving notice would have prevented securing those funds.
+This applies only to plant closings.

 • Natural disasters.
-An employer may give less notice if the layoff or plant closing results from a natural disaster.
+Employers may give less notice if the closing or layoff is caused by a natural disaster such as a hurricane, flood, or tornado.

-Workers who don't receive the notice required by WARN can be awarded damages for all compensation and benefits lost due to the WARN violation, up to the full 60 days WARN requires.
-This amount is reduced by any wages earned or severance payments the employer made voluntarily during that time.
-For example, if an employer should have given 60 days' notice, but gave notice only 22 days in advance of a layoff, employees would be entitled to 38 days of pay and benefits, unless the employer paid them severance for that extra time.
+Workers who do not receive the required notice may recover damages for pay and benefits lost, up to the full 60-day notice period.
+This amount is reduced by any severance pay or wages the employer voluntarily provided.
+For example, if an employer gave only 22 days' notice before a layoff, employees would be entitled to 38 days of pay and benefits, unless severance covered that period.

 Get Professional Help